ilaif/gh-prx/README.md

 ## Features

-* Automatically creating new branches named based on issues fetched from project management tools (GitHub, and more in the future...)
+* Automatically creating new branches named based on issues fetched from project management tools
+  * Currently supported: GitHub, Jira, Linear
 * Extended PR creation:
   * Automatically push branch to origin
   * Parse branch names by a pattern into a customized PR title and description template